 This course is the first of a two-course sequence in basic electronics.
-There is a major emphasis on computer solutions to problems with standard software packages.
+There is an emphasis on computer solutions to problems with standard software packages.
 Topics include diodes, transistors and biasing, small signal and power amplifiers, power supply regulation, and filtering.

 EET 211.
-Digital Electronics Design II3 credit hours
+Digital Electronics Design II3 credit hours Prerequisite: EET 110 45 lecture - 15 lab hours